-NFM-P supports the configuration of 1588 Boundary Clock and Ordinary Clock in the CorEvo card for Wavence Release 7.1 or later.
+NFM-P supports the configuration of 1588 Boundary Clock and Ordinary Clock in the CorEvo card for Wavence.

 You need to obtain an IEEE 1588 BC license to configure the 1588 BC and OC on a Wavence device with CorEvo card.
 After the license is enabled, the SW License parameter value in the System Settings tab of the corresponding Network Element (Edit) form contains the string 1588BC.